This post was most recently updated on October 29th, 2021

 Because birth isn’t like extracting a rotten tooth.
 Chemically, emotionally, it’s more like making love.

-Because when babies are born in fear and trauma, mothers are broken.
+Because when babies are born in fear and trauma, mothers and birthing people are broken.

-Because women need to be treated with respect and love and be given choices.
+Because families need to be treated with respect and love and be given choices.

 Because black mothers are more likely to die in childbirth.

 Because same sex couples are treated with confusion and disdain.

 Because a disabled mother’s ‘voice’ is even less likely to be heard.